-- The Human Resources Division implemented an Institution-wide Wellness Intervention in the form of an online Employee App with a strong focus on mental wellness.
+- Working with internal auditors Ernst & Young, I&TS concluded a Cyber Maturity Assessment.
+Whilst the Rhodes University network is secured, the report highlighted the need for additional policies, the risk of ICT systems not being managed centrally in all cases, and the need for a Security Operating Centre.
+The Division has put cybersecurity and governance as pillars in the operational plan for 2023. - Working closely with the Educational Technology Team in CHERTL, I&TS Division upgraded lecture venue equipment with hybrid teaching requirements in time for the commencement of the 2022 academic year.
+Back to campus required the Division to employ student technicians to assist academic staff with lecture presentations and mastering the new technologies. - In 2022, I&TS provisioned laptops to the NSFAS students via the process of students paying for the laptops over two years on their student account.
+Laptops were difficult to source but there were enough laptops available for the 2022 year. - The Human Resources Division implemented an Institution-wide Wellness Intervention in the form of an online Employee App with a strong focus on mental wellness.
 Apart from mental health, the programme covered aspects related to financial health, legal support, fitness, and nutrition.
-An employee wellness website was launched. - Evaluation of the Career and Counselling Centres: A virtual evaluation of the Counselling Centre and Career Centre as Internship sites was undertaken by the Health Professions Council of South Africa on 07 and 08 November 2022. - A total of R1 606 820 was spent on training and development in 2022.
-R1 000 000 of the total spent on training during 2022 was received from the Education, Training and Development Practices - Sector Education and Training Authority.
-The Education, Training and Development Practices - Sector Education and Training Authority funding was allocated between Staff bursaries, the Management Development Program, and the Supervision Development Program. - The Technology Transfer Office organised a workshop on 09 June 2022 on Intellectual Property management and protection strategies in the academic context, which was well attended by researchers and postgraduate students. - 25 May Africa day, which is celebrated in International week, connected the African Union theme for 2022, which was year of nutrition: "Strengthening Resilience in Nutrition & Food security on the African Continent" with the national rise of food insecurity.
+An employee wellness website was launched. - The Health Professions Council of South Africa undertook a virtual evaluation of the Counselling Centre and Career Centre as Internship sites on 07 and 08 November 2022. - A total of R1 606 820 was spent on training and development in 2022.
+R1m of the total spent on training during 2022 was received from the Education, Training and Development Practices Sector Education and Training Authority (ETDP SETA).
+The ETDPSETA funding was allocated between Staff bursaries, the Management Development Programme, and the Supervision Development Programme. - The Technology Transfer Office organised a workshop on 09 June on Intellectual Property management and protection strategies in the academic context, which was well attended by researchers and postgraduate students. - Our Africa Day celebration on 25 May were held over International Week; connecting nutrition, the Africa Union theme (Strengthening Resilience in Nutrition & Food Security on the African Continent) for 2022, with the national rise of food insecurity.